 BMJ Innovations | November 2021

-Heart Safe Motherhood (HSM) is a novel approach to care delivery developed at Penn Medicine that leverages connected health technology to transform the quality, safety, experience, and cost of care during women’s transition from hospital admission after delivery to home.
-Powered by a bi-directional, text message-based platform called Way to Health, HSM involves sending automated twice daily reminders for patients to check their blood pressure using a hospital provided blood pressure monitor (instead of asking women to attend office visits).
-The goal of HSM is to drive better maternal outcomes and improve the care experience for women with pregnancy-related hypertension in the immediate postpartum period.
-HSM is the standard of care at The Hospital of the University of Pennsylvania, Pennsylvania Hospital, and Princeton Medical Center.
+Heart Safe Motherhood (HSM) is an innovative care model developed at Penn Medicine, designed to enhance the quality, safety, experience, and cost of maternal care during the transition from hospital to home.
+Utilizing advanced connected health technology, Way to Health, a bi-directional text message platform, HSM sends automated reminders twice daily, prompting patients to monitor their blood pressure with a provided device.
+This approach eliminates the need for frequent office visits, aiming to improve maternal outcomes and the care experience for women managing pregnancy-related hypertension in the immediate postpartum period.
+HSM has become the standard of care at The Hospital of the University of Pennsylvania, Pennsylvania Hospital, Lancaster General Hospital, and Princeton Medical Center.
+We have extended our reach to include prestigious institutions such as Jefferson Einstein Philadelphia Hospital, Woman’s Hospital in Louisiana, and the University of South Florida, among others.

-Project Team: Sindhu Srinivas, MD, MSCE, Adi Hirshberg, MD, Katy Mahraj, MSI, Matt Van Der Tuyn, MA, Abbie Lund, MA, Emily Seltzer, MPH, Roy Rosin, MBA
+Project Team: Sindhu Srinivas, MD, MSCE; Adi Hirshberg, MD; Katy Mahraj, MSI; Matt Van Der Tuyn, MA; Abbie Lund, MA; Emily Seltzer, MPH; Roy Rosin, MBA; Caitlin Martinez, MBA-HCM

 Publications: